Analyze SERP Backlink Profiles in Bulk for SEO Using Python

 Sample Output

 Below is the output for the query “python seo” and grabbing the first page of results.
 Nice work from some of my Pythonista buddies JC Chouinard, Ruth Everett, Liraz Postan, and Daniel Heredia Mejais.
 Looks like I have some work to do with ImportSEM to crack the first page!
-You can see that even though python.org doesn’t have the highest UR, BL, or RD count it has the highest % of the query 1-grams in its anchor text.
+You can see that even though python.org doesn’t have the highest UR, BL, or RD counts, it has the highest % of the query one-grams in its anchor text.
 Big signal!

 Conclusion

-- Scrape the SERP URLs for SEO OPF tests, to find more patterns and correlations.
+- Scrape the SERP URLs for SEO OPF tests to find more patterns and correlations.

-- Loop through an entire list of keywords instead of just one
+- Loop through an entire list of keywords instead of just one.

 If you’re into SERP analysis, see my other tutorial on calculating readability scores.